Best Solar Design Software in India for 2026

 • US-primary architecture, limited India compliance

-• No automated BOE, Bills of Structure, or bank-ready SLD
+• No automated BOE, Bills of Structure, or bank-ready SLD, in any market

-• US pricing not calibrated for Indian market economics
+• US pricing calibrated for US market economics

 • Poor fit for Indian field sales workflows